Skip to content

 Telemetry

-ReadySet collects telemetry data to help us diagnose issues and understand how users interact with our product.
+Readyset collects telemetry data to help us diagnose issues and understand how users interact with our product.

 This telemetry data is anonymous by default.
 Users can opt into providing a persistent identifier, or disable telemetry completely.